matiand/remove-yt-volumebar-focus/README.md

 # About

-This userscript restores focus to video element after using volume bar, so that left/right arrows can be used for video seeking instead of volume change.
+This userscript restores focus to video element after using volume or progress bar, so that shortcuts for video seeking and volume control are consistent regardless of last action.
+Left/right arrows always seek video backward/forward and up/down arrows always change volume.
 Requires userscript manager like Greasemonkey/Tampermonkey.

 ## Before